laxentis/SHPtoGNG/README.md

 - pyQt5

 ## Usage
-Create a separate ESRI Shapefile for regions and lines.
+Create a separate ESRI Shapefile for regions, lines and labels.
 Both Shapefiles need to be created with WGS 84 reference system and have to have a field named **Color** that will be used to determine the features color.
 Labels use a field called **Label**.

 Import the Regions via the GNG Import field.